Back to top

 In 2000, Methodist Rehab became the first hospital in Mississippi to be named one of America’s Best Hospitals by U.S. News and World Report.

-In 2022, the McDonald's franchise was replaced with a Chick-fil-A franchise.
-In July of that year, Mark Adams retired after 33 years of service.
+In 2022, a Chick-fil-A franchise opened in its place in the Methodist Rehab atrium.
+Mark Adams retired after 33 years of service.
 David L. McMillin was named the new chief executive officer.
-Gary Armstrong was named president.
+Gary Armstrong, longtime chief financial officer, added 'president' to his title.

 Over the years many things have changed at Methodist Rehabilitation Center as technology has improved.
 The building has expanded and the hospital has stayed on the cutting edge of treating brain and spinal injuries as well as stroke and other neurologic disorders.